You’ve heard of the silent killer, and now you’re worried about your health.

 3. Aerobic Endurance Exercises

-If you’re at risk for heart disease you likely struggle with endurance and your ability to exercise enough.
+If you’re at risk of heart disease, you might face challenges with endurance and your ability to exercise enough.

 Your physical therapist will be able to guide you through increasing this endurance, within your limits and keeping things safe for you.